 Growing beans is fun and very rewarding!
 This is especially true if you are new to gardening or you would love to grow food with children.
 There are three types of beans I would personally recommend.

 One is broad beans which can be started very early in the year in the UK.
 The other is a climbing bean called Cobra which I have had great success with in the past years.
-To round it off, I’ll add the dwarf beans.
+The third are the dwarf beans.

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.